sarawrmas/Team-Profile-Generator/README.md

 Once completed, navigate to the 'dist' subdirectory to find your new team profile!

 ## Demonstration
-Watch [this demo](https://www.youtube.com/watch?v=EScxEerupjQ) to see the Team Profile Generator in action.
+Watch [this demo](https://www.youtube.com/watch?v=dMo19n1HuU4) to see the Team Profile Generator in action!

 ## Example
 This is an example of what your team page will look like when it is generated: